-Electronic Communication and Online Information

-- Key corporate governance policies, board charter, minutes of AGM, Summary of Key Matters Discussed, financial reports and announcements are available on the Company's website. - Hard copies of the Annual Reports and Circulars available on the Company's website are provided to shareholders (on request) free of charge.
+Electronic Communication and Online Information Sufficient and Timely Information Key corporate governance policies, board charter, minutes of AGM, Summary of Key Matters Discussed, financial reports and announcements are available on the Company's website.
+The AGM notice and Annual Report (including audited financial statements) are dispatched to shareholders at least 28 days before the date for holding the AGM which exceeds the statutory requirement of 21 days.
+Hard copies of the Annual Reports and Circulars available on the Company's website are provided to shareholders (on request) free of charge.
+For each resolution to be proposed for approval by shareholders under special business, there are explanatory notes setting the rationale for shareholders to make an informed decision when

-Accountability to Shareholders and Corporate Reporting
+Accountability to Shareholders and Dynamic engagement Corporate Reporting with Shareholders